ucdavisdatalab/workshop_python_basics/chapters/02_scipy-basics.md

 pb.dropna()
 ```

 Another strategy may be to fill the missing values.
-We could do so using the `fillna` function:
+We could do so using the
+`fillna` method:
 ```{code-cell}
 pb.fillna(-1)
 ```

-Additionally, the data set may have its own indicator for missing values, e.g "" or 0.
+Additionally, the data set may have its own indicator for missing values,
+e.g "" or 0.
 We can convert those to missing using the `replace` method:
 ```{code-cell}
 pb.replace(-1, np.nan)
 ```

-## Modifying DataFrames
-TODO:
-- dropping values
-- dropping columns
-- Concat
-- Join
-- cleaning
-- changing datatypes

-TODO:
-Use one operation to modify values, instead of two [][]:
-df.loc[criteria, columns] =

-## Saving
-TODO:
-save cleaned df as csv